-If your instructor has allowed SafeAssign on your assessment, you will see this:
+If your instructor has allowed SafeAssign on your assessment, an indicator will display in the preview window when you click on the Assignment.

-If you click on the blue underlined text, you will be able to see the supported file types for the SafeAssign assessment and if your file will be submitted to the Global Reference Database or not.
+By clicking on the blue underlined text, you can view the supported file types for the SafeAssign assessment and check whether your file will be submitted to the Global Reference Database.

 Originality Report

-After you submit your assessment you will see that the Originality Report is being generated.
-That will define the percentage of plagiarism that is present in your assessment.
+After you submit your assessment you will see that the Originality Report is generating.
+This report defines the percentage of plagiarism that is present in your assessment.

 Additional Content

-You can close the tab and refresh the Blackboard page to track when your report has been processed.
+If your Originality Report is not complete, you might receive a message indicating that the submission is being re-processed.
+You can close the tab and refresh the page to track when your report has been processed.

 If you have more than 0% text similarity, you will be able to see the areas of your submission that match with other text.
 Each segment will be highlighted with a different color.
 Click on the Sources category to check the specific sources.
 You can also visit any matching source found.